ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 npm install gulp-rtlcss gulp-rename --save-dev
 ```

-The next step is to included the newly installed plugins at the top of `gulpfile.js` file, and modify the `sass` task to use `rtlcss()` after the `style.css` is generated to do the conversion, in this step the plugin will convert all the CSS properties like floats and text direction from left to right, then rename the file to `rtl.css`, and then output the file to the theme root.
+The next step is to include the newly installed plugins at the top of `gulpfile.js` file, and modify the `sass` task to use `rtlcss()` after the `style.css` is generated to do the conversion.

+In this step, the plugin will convert all the CSS properties like floats and text direction from left to right, then rename the file to `rtl.css`, and then output the file to the theme root.

 ```js
 var rtlcss       = require('gulp-rtlcss');